Walter Rositzky

-Walter Rositzky (16 March 1889 – 26 May 1953) was a German footballer who played as a midfielder or forward.
+Walter Rositzky (16 March 1889 – 26 May 1953) was a footballer who played as a midfielder or forward.
 He played for FC Barcelona and Real Madrid.

 Club career

 Rositzky was born in Hamburg, Germany.
 "Rositzky", as it appears in his German military record Landesarchiv Baden-Württemberg, Abt.
 Generallandesarchiv Karlsruhe, 456 E Nr.
 9851, was a midfielder and right winger.
 He played for FC Barcelona in from 1911 to 1913 before leaving it to play for Real Madrid.

 Rositzky was the fifth player in history who left the Catalans for Madrid.
 In the shirt of the Blaugrana he played 55 games and scored 5 goals, won the club championship of Catalonia, and won twice the King's Cup and the Pyrenees Cup.
 He remained in Madrid until 1915, when the outbreak of World War I suspended his career.
 He left Spain, was drafted into the German army and never returned to the Iberian Peninsula, locating himself in his native town of Hamburg in 1920.

 Rositzky was engaged in trade and owned a margarine company.
 He survived World War II and ran a grocery shop at 54 Rotbuchenstieg between 1949 and 1952.
 There is no documentation that he had a wife or children.
 Walter Rositzky died on 26 May 1953 in Hamburg.